Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Conclusion

 \section{Conclusion}

-This paper, through the proposed methodology and case studies, highlights the need for a deeper analysis of the flexibility inherent in ADNs.
-Specifically, it is required to characterize flexibility by explicitly considering the contributions and firmness of each flexible unit.
-As illustrated in the case studies analysis, the flexibility of a network can change significantly depending on the network configuration, technical limits, and reliability of flexible units.
-By capturing these effects, the proposed flexibility area segmentation framework can enable DSOs to manage the provision of ADN flexibility services, e.g., by increasing the firmness of the services whereas reducing the number of underlying units and control actions.
-Moreover, the obtained segmentation can also be used as an input for risk assessment of distribution networks and optimization problems at the transmission level (e.g., to consider solutions with predefined levels of firmness), which facilitates improved information exchange between DSOs and TSOs without compromising data privacy.
+This paper highlights the need for a thorough analysis of the flexibility inherent in ADNs and the reliability of flexibility services.
+Specifically, it is required to characterise flexibility by explicitly considering the contributions and reliability of each FU.
+As illustrated by the simulations for a real distribution network, the flexibility of a network can change significantly depending on the network configuration, technical limits, and reliability of FUs.
+By capturing these effects, the proposed flexibility area segmentation framework enables DSOs to manage the provision of ADN flexibility services, e.g., by increasing the reliability of the services whereas reducing the number of dispatched units and control actions.
+Moreover, the obtained segmentation can also be used as an input for risk assessment of distribution networks and optimisation problems at the transmission level, e.g., to consider solutions for TSO-DSO coordination with predefined levels of reliability.

-Future work will aim to extend the flexibility segmentation framework to enable tracing and ranking the flexibility provided by flexible units and DERs aggregators.
-For this purpose, the contributions of different units to the aggregated flexibility of distribution networks will be explored through the use of game-theoretic models.
-Such an approach highlights the most critical units and parameters for the provision of flexibility services, which is critical information for DSOs to understand the formation and diversification of ADNs flexibility.